How I Filed my Crypto Taxes in 20 Minutes Using CryptoTrader.Tax

 In step one, I simply selected my time zone (Central/ Chicago) and selected the exchanges that I traded on over the past two years: Coinbase, Binance, and Poloniex.

-I was able to skip the second step of the tool that requires those who received crypto as income from mining or from gifts because I didn’t have any of these types of transactions.
+I was able to skip the second step of the tool that requires those who received crypto as income from mining or from gifts because I didn’t have any of these types of transactions, therefore didn't have to report any cryptocurrency mining taxes.
 I also didn’t have to upload any “outgoing” transactions because I didn’t have any wallet fees or purchases using crypto.

 Step 2: Imported my Coinbase, Binance, and Poloniex trades

 The third step required me to upload all of my transactions from the exchanges that I traded on.
 I used their import guides to learn how to export my trading history from Coinbase, Binance, and Poloniex.
-For each exchange, I needed to get a CSV file of my complete trading history.
-Getting all of my Binance trades was annoying because I had to generate multiple reports as Binance only allows you to export history for 3 months at a time.
-To account for this, I generated 5 different Binance reports.
-I uploaded each of these, including my Coinbase and Poloniex CSV’s, into CryptoTrader.Tax.
+For each exchange, I needed to import my historical trades by connecting my account with my API key or by uploading CSV files that my exchanges export.

 Step 3: Review and Run my Reports